zahrag/BIOSCAN-1M/README.md

 for download via the provided link.
 The repository encompasses code for data sampling and splitting, dataset statistics analysis, as well as image-based classification experiments centered around the taxonomy classification of insects.
+Anyone interested in using BIOSCAN_1M Dataset and/or the corresponding code repository, please cite the [Paper](link_to_add):

 ###### <h3> Dataset
 BIOSCAN dataset provides researchers with information about insects.